Fast food workers vow civil disobedience

 VILLA PARK, Ill.
 (AP) — Fast food workers from across the country have voted in suburban Chicago to escalate their campaign for higher wages and union representation by including civil disobedience.

 More than 1,300 workers gathered Saturday in Villa Park, Illinois.
-Some workers say they're prepared to engage in sit-down strikes and organize more workers in their campaign to win $15-an-hour wages and a union.
+They voted to add sit-down strikes and restaurant occupations to their campaign to win $15-an-hour wages and a union.

 Their actions so far have included one-day strikes and a protest outside this year's McDonald's Corp. shareholder meeting.